Just a week ago I did a review of the YDP-143, a mid-range digital piano from the Arius family.

 Yamaha YDP-163 vs Kawai KDP110

 Kawai has definitely raised the bar with their newly released KDP110 digital, which replaces the hugely successful KDP90 model.

 Kawai is known for making one of the most realistic keyboards on the market, and all their digital pianos, including the entry-level ones, have amazing keyboard actions.

-The piano features the new Responsive Hammer Compact II keyboard action, which, in my opinion, is unbeatable in terms of realism and accuracy at this price point.
+The piano features the new Responsive Hammer Compact II keyboard action, which, in my opinion, is one of the best key actions in terms of realism and accuracy at this price point.

 Just like Yamaha’s GH3, it uses 3-sensor mechanism and has simulated ivory keytops.